 - Changes in bowel habits (timing) and changes in the consistency lasting over several weeks

 - Weakness, fatigue

 - Nausea or vomiting and you are not pregnant

 - Changes in appetite and unintended weight loss

 - Anemia – low red blood cell count.
-Changes in the lining of the colon effects absorption of nutrients and can even leave you immune compromised.
+Changes in the lining of the colon affect the absorption of nutrients and can even leave you immune-compromised.

 What are the risk factors to look out for:

 - Overweight and obesity – especially true in men.
 Check out this BMI ( body mass index) chart to see where you fit in.

 - Physical Inactivity